TooMuchFish/cse15l-lab-reports/lab-report-1-week-2.md

 * Then we need to finish the setting up which called my course speacial account before the class, [click here!](https://sdacs.ucsd.edu/~icc/index.php)
 <img width="1128" alt="OPENSSH1" src="https://user-images.githubusercontent.com/103075501/162642195-f0854705-32aa-40d3-bde1-324aa8a55f7e.png">

-* When we need to login to the server remotely, we just use the command " ssh cs15lsp22aqr@ieng6.ucsd.edu " input to the terminal in your VScode. then you will see the image below, it means you are remotely connecting to your class.
+* When we need to login to the server remotely, we just use the command " ssh cs15lsp22aqr@ieng6.ucsd.edu " input to the terminal in your VScode.
+* Then you will see the image below, it means you are remotely connecting to your class.
 <img width="1088" alt="OpenSSH2" src="https://user-images.githubusercontent.com/103075501/162642221-ef3bef20-7284-413d-a0b7-88f5ad9e1194.png">

 # 3. Trying Some Commands